jakobharder/anno-mod-loader/docs/modops/lists.md

     </ModOp>
     ```

-??? tip "You can replace the merge selecting attribute."
+??? info "You can replace the merge selecting attribute."
     The merge selecting attribute can be replaced as well.
     Use `<ModItem Merge="Attribute='Value'">` to select the item.